 The MPLAB IDE software brings an ease of software development previously unseen in the 8-bit microcontroller market.
-MPLAB is a Windows[®]-based application which contains:
+The MPLAB IDE is a Windows®-based application that contains:

-- · Multiple functionality
+- · An interface to debugging tools

-- editor

 - simulator

 - programmer (sold separately)

 - emulator (sold separately)

+- in-circuit debugger (sold separately)

-- · A full featured editor
+- · A full-featured editor

-- A project manager
+- · A project manager

-- · Customizable tool bar and key mapping
+- · Customizable toolbar and key mapping

 - · A status bar

 - · On-line help

-MPLAB allows you to:
+The MPLAB IDE allows you to:

 - Edit your source files (either assembly or 'C')

-- One touch assemble (or compile) and download to PICmicro tools (automatically updates all project information)
+- One touch assemble (or compile) and download to PICmicro emulator and simulator tools (automatically updates all project information)

 - · Debug using:

 - source files

 - absolute listing file

-- object code
+- machine code

-The ability to use MPLAB with Microchip's simulator, MPLAB-SIM, allows a consistent platform and the ability to easily switch from the cost-effective simulator to the full featured emulator with minimal retraining.
+The ability to use MPLAB IDE with multiple debugging tools allows users to easily switch from the cost-effective simulator to a full-featured emulator with minimal retraining.